dan-osterrath/mbtiles-downloader/README.md

 There exists 2 mappers:
   * *net.packsam.mbtilesdownloader.mapper.OSMTilesMapper* - Tiles mapper for OpenStreetMap like servers.
   * *net.packsam.mbtilesdownloader.mapper.BingTilesMapper* - Tiles mapper for Bing maps like servers.
-* *threads* - number of parallel threads to use when downloading
+* *threads* - Number of parallel threads to use when downloading.
 * *userAgent* - User agent string to use when downloading.

 #### Tags for OSMTilesMapper